 Understanding the geographic features in the farm area is certainly going to be able to help you speak with authority about the area when buying and selling conversations occur, but this research is also important in that it helps you speak with authority with the residents of the area who are still learning that they can trust you to be a source of knowledge and expertise.

 Make a list of all the geographic features that will affect the sale of property either positively or negatively (or better yet, grab a map and note them right on it), and learn all you can about these items.
-These are things that the residents of your farm live with every day, if you want to be the neighborhood real estate agent, you’ve got to know about them too.
+These are things that the residents of your farm live with every day, if you want to be the neighborhood Realtor, you’ve got to know about them too.